First National Bank Building (Fort Worth, Texas)

 First National Bank Building, at 711 Houston St. in Fort Worth, Texas, was built in 1910.
 It was designed by Sanguinet & Staats with Wyatt C. Hedrick.
 It has also been known as Baker Building and as Bob R. Simpson Building.

 It is an 11-story three-part vertical commercial block skyscraper building.
-It was designed by Fort Worth-based Sanguinet & Staats and built in 1910 with width of 3 bays upon Houston Street and 7 bays upon Seventh Street.
-It was expanded to 7 bays wide on Houston in 1926, following designs of Wyatt C. Hedrick.
+It was designed by Fort Worth-based Sanguinet & Staats and built in 1910 with width of three bays upon Houston Street and seven bays upon Seventh Street.
+It was expanded to seven bays wide on Houston in 1926, following designs of Wyatt C. Hedrick.

-Its design includes elements of Beaux-Arts style, in its architectural omamentation.
+Its design includes elements of Beaux-Arts style, in its architectural ornamentation.